Lucyjpjones/lj-fscr/testing.md

 #### Profile

 - [x] The welcome message is personalised with the correct username for the logged in user
-- [x] The users order history visible
+- [x] The user's order history is listed with previous purchases
 - [x] After clicking 'View order details' the user is directed to the checkout success page showing all details of their order
 - [x] On the checkout success page, clicking 'back to profile' navigates the user back to their profile
 - [x] If user enters details and clicks 'update information' their details are saved to their profile